luckylefty01/Project-2/README.md

 2. I did minimal CSS styling to my project.
 In the future I plan to add Bootstrap to assist with my page layouts.
 3. I had issues with setting up authorization so I scrapped it, the code is still in the server.js file.
 I also have the folders and files(sessions & users) in the views folder.
 I plan to add this functionality when I have time to in the future.
 4. I wanted a shopping cart feature and I found a video with how to do build it out, I just ran out of time to start developing it.
 This feature will be added with the authorization in the future.

+Lastly I want to thank AJ, Banu, Evan, and Brandon for helping me with issues I ran into afterhours.